 - Finally, hit the Add New Category button.

 - Repeat the steps to add more WordPress PDF categories.

 Restricting access: If you wish to restrict the category from certain users, you can use the Protected or Private visibility option.
 All subcategories and PDF files within the category will inherit the same protection.
-This option is powered by the Password Protected Categories plugin and has good compatibility with the Document Library Pro.
+This option is powered by the Password Protected Categories plugin is designed to work alongside Document Library Pro.
 If you wish to use this feature, you can get the two plugin bundle for a discounted price.

 Just like adding tags to blog posts, you can add tags to PDF uploads.
 You can then fetch the PDF or document files with the same tag or label.
 For example, you can add tags such as publisher, publish month, niche, interests, or anything else and display or embed PDF files with the same tags using the shortcode.